-I am a Philadelphia-based artist and an atheist who was born and raised on the Mexican/American border.
+I am a Philadelphia-based artist who was born and raised on the Mexican/American border.
 I had long wanted to do a body of work which focused on the global issue of human trafficking and prostitution.
 Over three years ago, I was afforded the opportunity to capture a series of photographs centering on the lives of prostitutes.
 The specific setting is unimportant because it is representative of the ravages that are visited on women by the prostitution industry around the world.

 In presenting this series, my goal is to depict and expose the adversity exploited women must overcome in their daily lives and show the other side of prostitution; the side the industry does not want you to see.

 I discovered that the majority of the women in the brothels I visited are not from the towns in which they work.
 Rather, they come from other countries in search of a better life.
 Many of them arrive with their families but are left behind or abducted.
 Out of all the brothels I visited, I only met one woman who was originally from the town in which the brothel was located.
 The majority of the girls have long, complicated histories, ranging from child abuse to single parenthood.
 However, many of them are open about their past for they believe they have already lost everything, and their only reason to live is drugs.
 As a result, they no longer feel the pain and humiliation of their current circumstances.

 As I continue to revisit same brothels now for over three years I am sometimes welcomed by some of the same women.
 It saddens me to see how their bodies had deteriorated due to their drug abuse (primarily heroin) and how the youngest girls, who had only begun to prostitute themselves a year ago, had completely transformed - they are now bitter drug users.
 It also breaks my heart to learn that several of them were killed and one was missing.